wavebeem/wavebeem.com/src/blog/2023/developing-with-web-components.md

 ---
-title: "Developing with web components"
-description:
+title: >-
-  "Thoughts on developing with web components from scratch; no UI libraries.
+  Developing with web components
+description: >-
-  This covers custom elements and very basic use of the <template> element.
-  Shadow DOM is mentioned but not used."
+  Thoughts on developing with web components from scratch; no UI libraries.
+This covers custom elements and very basic use of the `<template>` element.
+Shadow DOM is mentioned but not used.
 date: "2023-11-25"
 ---